GUIDELINES FOR SAFE & RESPONSIBLE TRIP PARTICIPATION

 10. Trip organizers may recommend that a paddler not participate if they believe the paddler does not have the proper equipment, skills or conditioning to make a safe trip.
 The trip organizer has the right to refuse participation of anyone for whom participation would be considered unsafe

 11. Communication is important: Alert the group and trip organizer if you are having difficulties with things like fatigue, sickness, or equipment problems.
 Alert the group and trip organizer if you are having trouble handling the paddling conditions, are anxious or are having difficulty keeping up with the group.
+The trip leader should document any problems.

 12. JSSKA does not recommend consuming alcoholic beverages before or during paddling.
 JSSKA is not responsible for the safety of anyone who choses to consume alcohol at any JSSKA related activity, paddling trip, camping trip or event.